Ameerusa86/Ameerusa86/README.md

 # Hi there 👋 My name is Ameer

 # 💫 About Me:
-1) Masters Degree in Information Technology with Web and App development <br>2) Technologies that I'm using <br>a) React JS, Node JS, MERN Stack<br>b) Bootstrap, Tailwind CSS, Bulma,
+1) Masters Degree in Information Technology with Web and App development <br>2) Technologies that I'm using <br>a) React JS,NextJS, Node JS, MERN Stack<br>b) Bootstrap, Tailwind CSS, Bulma,

 ## 🌐 Socials: